Materials & Supplies

 On its part, VITEX S.A., which is based in Aspropyrgos, Greece, has developed what it claims to be the world’s first paint technology to offer more than 99% reduction in coronavirus on painted surfaces.

-Known as VAIRO, the decorate that is based on VAIRO Healthcare Technology has been found to be effective against coronaviruses, and SarsCov2 as well, after four hours of contact.
+Known as VAIRO, the paint based on VAIRO Healthcare Technology is effective against coronaviruses, and SarsCov2 as well, after four hours of contact.

 Virus transmission

-“Our scientists are very proud having developed this advanced functional paint technology, using high engineered tailor-made polymers, smart antimicrobials and production processes,” said VITEX R&D director Aristoteles Nikolakopoulos.
+“Our scientists are very proud having developed this advanced functional paint technology, using highly engineered tailor-made polymers, smart antimicrobials and production processes,” said VITEX R&D director Aristoteles Nikolakopoulos.

 Extensive testing performed in European laboratories found that the use of VAIRO in paints neutralises 99.00%-99.99% of several viruses (including Sars-Cov2) while reducing many bacteria like E. coli, St. Aureus, Klebsiella pneumoniae, and Enterococcus hirae.

-The shift in consumer demand for hygiene-oriented paints and the surge in popularity of eco-friendlier products is expected to trigger outstanding innovations in paints and coatings.
+The shift in consumer demand for hygiene-oriented paints and the surge in popularity of eco-friendlier products are expected to trigger outstanding innovations in paints and coatings.

 Demand is already on the rise for anti-corrosion and anti-bacterial coatings, which are now regarded as the next big thing in the coatings market.